ianayl/RAFT/README.md

 # CS 4459 - RAFT Election Algorithm
-- A basic inventory management system using the RAFT election algorithm to ensure data consistency.
+A basic inventory management system using the RAFT election algorithm to ensure data consistency.

 ## Instructions
 - Run `make` to generate any missing gRPC files from the provided proto files.
-- To run the heartbeat service, run `python3 ./heartbeat_service.py`.
-- To run the backup server, run `python3 ./backup.py`.
+- By default, there are 3 servers to chose from.
+Please modify `./constants.py` for more.
-- To run the primary server, run `python3 ./primary.py`.
+- To run a server, run `python3 ./start_replica.py <port number>` -- A Redis database be started automatically.
-- To run the client, run `python3 ./client.py`.
 - Exit the servers by pressing `Ctrl+C`.
 You may need to wait up to 5 seconds for the servers to exit.

 ## Notes